IABTechLab/uid2docs/docs/guides/integration-prebid.md

 This guide is for publishers who want to integrate with UID2 and generate [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) (advertising tokens) to be passed by Prebid.js in the RTB bid stream.

+This guide does not apply to publishers that want to use a [private operator](../ref-info/glossary-uid.md#gl-private-operator), or those that want to generate tokens server-side.
+Those publishers should follow the [Prebid.js Advanced Integration Guide](./integration-prebid-advanced.md).

 UID2 provides a [Prebid.js module](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html) with the following features:

 - UID2 token generation.